Charlie Hill, Director

 Code 31 or LIB STDS

-BAS teaching staff are selected from diverse areas of the University (the College of Business, College of Letters and Science, College of Education and Human Services, and the College of Nursing).
-In addition, visiting lecturers are invited to join the BAS teaching staff.
+BLS teaching staff are selected from diverse areas of the University (the College of Business, College of Letters and Science, College of Education and Human Services, and the College of Nursing).
+In addition, visiting lecturers are invited to join the BLS teaching staff.

-The Bachelor of Liberal Studies (BLS) degree program offers a major in Liberal Studies.
-Within the major, the program offers a choice of two emphases: (1) Organizational Administration, and 2) Leadership Development.
+Bachelor of Liberal Studies (BLS) degree program offers a major in Liberal Studies.
+Within the major the program offers a choice of two emphases: (1) Organizational Administration, and 2) Leadership Development.

 The Bachelor of Applied Studies (BAS) degree program offers two majors: (1) Leadership and Organizational Studies, and (2) Fire and Emergency Response Management.
-Within the Leadership and Organizational Studies major, there are three emphases: (1) Organizational Studies, (2) Aviation Management, (3) Public Safety.
+Within the Leadership and Organizational Studies major, the program offers three emphases: (1) Organizational Studies, (2) Aviation Management, (3) Public Safety

 Summary of Fields of Study

-The BAS Degree includes three components: (1) the General Education required course work, (2) course work to satisfy the Leadership and Organizational Studies or Fire and Emergency Response Management major coursework, and (3) elective courses to meet minimum graduation requirements.
+The BLS Degree includes three components: (1) the General Education required course work, (2) course work to satisfy the Liberal Studies major and emphasis coursework, and (3) elective courses to meet minimum graduation requirements.

-Transfer of general education course work: The Bachelor of Applied Studies degree program recognizes the Associate of Arts and Science degree from University of Wisconsin System institutions as having satisfied the program’s General Education requirements.
-Associate degrees from technical colleges and universities are evaluated on a course-by-course basis in accordance with UW Oshkosh transfer credit policies.
+Transfer of general education course work: The Bachelor of Liberal Studies Program recognizes the Associate of Arts and Science degree from University of Wisconsin System institutions as having satisfied the program’s General Education requirements.
+Associate degrees from other colleges and universities are evaluated on a course-by-course basis in accordance with UW Oshkosh transfer credit policies.

 1. The Goal(s)

-Administered by the LLCE Division, the BAS degree program is designed especially for the working adult with an Associate's Degree from a Wisconsin Technical College.
+Administered by the LLCE Division, the BLS degree program is designed especially for the working adult.

 2. The Major(s)

-Electives: Students are required to take elective credits to meet the 120-credit minimum for the BAS degree.
+- Electives: Students are required to take elective credits to meet the 120-credit minimum for the Bachelor of Liberal Studies degree.

-Admission to the BAS degree program is governed by the general admission policies of the University as stipulated in this Undergraduate Bulletin.
-Applicants to the BAS program must have successfully completed a high school diploma or Graduation Equivalency Diploma (GED/HSED) and, in the case of reentry and transfer students, must enjoy good academic standing with a minimum of a 2.0 cumulative grade point average for all prior collegiate work.
+Admission to the BLS degree program is governed by the general admission policies of the University as stipulated in this Undergraduate Bulletin.
+Applicants to the BLS program must have successfully completed a high school diploma or Graduation Equivalency Diploma (GED/HSED) and, in the case of reentry and transfer students, must enjoy good academic standing with a minimum of a 2.5 cumulative grade point average for all prior collegiate work.

-The BAS Degree requires the completion of a minimum of 120 earned semester credits, including required general education course work, the required courses for the Leadership and Organizational Studies major or the Fire and Emergency Response Management major and a sufficient number of elective credits to meet the 120 credit requirement.
+The BLS Degree requires the completion of a minimum of 120 earned semester credits, including required general education course work, the required courses for the Liberal Studies major, the Organizational Administration or Leadership Development emphases and a sufficient number of elective credits to meet the 120 credit requirement.

 General Baccalaureate Degree requirements: